 The whole system is administered by Corrective Services NSW, whose goal is to preserve community safety by keeping inmates secure, supervising offenders in the community, and reducing reoffending.
+Corrective Services provides inmates with education, vocational training, programs to address offending behaviour, and employment experience, all to support their successful reintegration into society.
 Inmate healthcare is provided by the Justice Health and Forensic Mental Health Network.
 For inmates whose sentences are longer than three years, parole

 decisions are made by an independent body, the State Parole Authority.